enabledhq/enabledhq.github.io/_posts/2017-06-02-artificial-general-intelligence.md

 ## Different characteristics of AI

-Now there are three names that you may hear a lot surround AI too.
+Now there are three names that you may hear a lot surrounding AI too.
 They essentially describe the levels or characteristics of AI.

 ### Narrow AI